SIMULATION GAME 2018 - TOPIC : The Schengen Reform

 The Council meets in 10 different configurations of 28 national ministers.
 The work of the Council is prepared by a body composed of permanent representatives (COREPER I or COREPER II), which monitors and co-ordinates work and deals with the Parliament on co-decision legislation.
 The Presidency of the Council, held by Malta, will be represented by the Secretariat.

 The European Parliament is directly elected by EU citizens every five years.
 It has 751 members and meets in plenary sessions once a month in Strasbourg.
 The Parliament also meets every month in Brussels in the form of topic-specific committees.
-The Parliament is chaired by a President elected among all 751 MEPs; the current President is Martin Schulz, form the Socialists & Democrats Group.
+The Parliament is chaired by a President elected among all 751 MEPs; the current President is Antonio Tajani, from the European People’s Party.

 Currently there are seven political groups inside the European Parliament: the European People’s Party (EPP); the Progressive Alliance of Socialists and Democrats (S&D); the European Conservatives and Reformists (ECR); the Alliance of Liberals and Democrats for Europe (ALDE); the European United Left – Nordic Green Left (GUE); the European Greens/European Free Alliance (Greens); the Europe of Freedom and Direct Democracy (EFDD) and the Europe of Nations and Freedom (ENF).
 There is also a group of non-attached members, which counts 14 MEPs.